Cerebellum-Network/docs.cere.network/ddc/specifications/ddc-url.md

 ![Structure of DDC URLs](<../../.gitbook/assets/DDC URL.png>)

 ## URI - Queries in the DDC Protocol

 A URI represents an object or a set of objects in the DDC network.

 ### File protocol

+A `ddc:file` URI represents a file.
+The basic query points to a file path inside of a named bucket:

+    ddc:file/BUCKET_NAME/FILE_PATH

+or by bucket ID:

+    ddc:file/BUCKET_ID/FILE_PATH

-Represent a file.
-FILE_PATH resolves to a query of pieces by tag.
+FILE_PATH resolves to a query of pieces by tag in DDC Object Storage.
 The piece will be interpreted as a file descriptor, possibly fetching the file content from other pieces.

-    ddc:file/BUCKET_NAME/FILE_PATH
+BUCKET_NAME or BUCKET_ID resolves to a query in the DDC bucket system to identify the current set of storage nodes where the file pieces should be found.

 ### Piece protocol

+A `ddc:piece` URI represents a piece or a list of pieces in DDC Object Storage.

+Search a piece by tag and bucket name:

+    ddc:piece/BUCKET_NAME/?tag=KEY:VALUE

+Or by bucket ID:

+    ddc:piece/BUCKET_ID/?tag=KEY:VALUE

-Represent a piece by bucket ID and piece ID:
+Represent a piece by Content ID and bucket ID:

     ddc:piece/BUCKET_ID/CID

-Represent a piece by piece ID, in any bucket:
+Represent a piece by Content ID, without a hint for a containing bucket:

     ddc:piece/*/CID

-Search a piece by tag and bucket ID:

-    ddc:piece/BUCKET_ID/?tag=KEY:VALUE

-Or by bucket NAME:

-    ddc:piece/BUCKET_NAME/?tag=KEY:VALUE

 Select a piece with additional options: